 Bone growth stimulation could prove valuable in those suffering from osteoporosis and other bone and joint disorders.

 Seizures can prove helpful in those with epilepsy or related neurological disorders.

 Bacterial infections could be especially of value in the treatment of antibiotic-resistant strains of bacteria.

 CBG is current being assessed for its success in treating glaucoma, IBS, Huntington’s disease, MRSA, and in blocking the growth of cancer cells.

 CBDA is the precursor to CBD and it doesn’t seem to interact with the ECS directly.
 Instead, research is showing that CBDA affects the non-endocannabinoid receptors and systems.

-Cannabinol is best known for its sedative properties and has a far stronger sedative effect than many of the other cannabinoids, without causing a “high.”
+Cannabinol CBN is a strong candidate from the cannabis plant and is best known for its sedative properties and has a far stronger sedative effect than many of the other cannabinoids, without causing a “high.”
 CBN is extremely powerful in its ability to reduce anxiety and the negative side effects of stress.

 Using CBN is showing a lot of promise in treating severe mental health disorders like post-traumatic stress disorder (PTSD).
 This could prove helpful with assisting war veterans, victims of a car accident or crime, and new mothers suffering from post-natal depression and post-natal PTSD.

 Additionally, CBN assists with increasing appetite, controls the growth of cancer cells, and activates the same pain-relieving pathways as THC.
 CBN also activates the CB-1 and CB-2 receptors of the endocannabinoid system (ECS).